murphynd/TDD-test-project-/README.md

 This app determines a user's age based on a planet's solar years.

-You are not required to build a UI for this application.
-Instead, focus on thoroughly testing each piece of functionality.
-Make sure to commit a TDD spec before writing the corresponding method; in this way, you'll be following a Red, Green, Refactor workflow.
-Remember to include at least one test for each spec and that, typically, we'll only want one expectation per test.

-The business logic of your application should:

 Take a person's age in years and create a class that does the following:

 - Returns their age in Mercury years.
 (A Mercury year is .24 Earth years.)